Sealdah railway station: Operations

 The north and south sections have a separate set of emerging tracks.
 The north and south sections are connected by two links: Dumdum–Majherhat link (popularly circular rail) and Bidhannagar Road–Park Circus link (extension of circular rail).
 These two links were constructed to quickly travel between the two sections, avoiding Sealdah.

-For the financial department, there are DRMs Sr.DFMs and ADFMs to look over.
 Sealdah North acts as the suburban train terminal for the main division.
 The main division of Sealdah north operates trains plying between Kolkata and Hasnabad, Bandel, Gede, Ranaghat, Shantipur, Krishnanagar, Berhampore, Lalgola, Dankuni, Katwa, Bardhaman, Kanchrapara, Barrackpore, Kalyani, Kalyani Simanta and others.
 A narrow-gauge line earlier used to connect Shantipur and Krishnanagar but now it has been replaced with broad gauge.
 This narrow-gauge line further continued to Nabadwip Ghat and was formerly served by DMU trains (all other lines run EMU trains).
-Now the suburban train service is also extended from Krishnanagar to Lalgola, which part was previously served by electric loco-hauled trains only.
 Sealdah–Dankuni (via Vivekananda Setu) line connects Eastern Railway's Howrah–Bardhaman chord at Bally Halt (on a viaduct atop Bally station) and Dankuni.
 Naihati–Bandel (via Sampreeti Bridge) line connects Eastern Railway's Howrah–Bardhaman main line at Bandel Jn.